awsdocs/amazon-s3-developer-guide/doc_source/LLuploadFileDotNet.md

 # Upload a file to an S3 Bucket using the AWS SDK for \.NET \(low\-level API\)<a name="LLuploadFileDotNet"></a>

 The following C\# example shows how to use the low\-level AWS SDK for \.NET multipart upload API to upload a file to an S3 bucket\.
-For information about Amazon S3 multipart uploads, see [Multipart Upload Overview](mpuoverview.md)\.
+For information about Amazon S3 multipart uploads, see [Multipart upload overview](mpuoverview.md)\.

 **Note**
 When you use the AWS SDK for \.NET API to upload large objects, a timeout might occur while data is being written to the request stream\.
 You can set an explicit timeout using the `UploadPartRequest`\.